-2. Talk to other people.
+2. Talk to Other People

 Other people are a great resource for financial accountability.
 If I tell my friend that I'm not going to buy any tech gadgets because my honeymoon's coming up and I want to save for it, she will be sure to notice the printer/scanner/fax combo and ask me about it.

 It's easy to let the bank do all the work, to write down their numbers when you get the statement at the end of the month and call it good.
-If, however, you go through and crunch the numbers yourself, you have the undeniable data in front of you for how much you spent on everything, from the cinnamon rolls for the office party to the 7 "special" dinners you had with your significant other.
+If, however, you go through and crunch the numbers yourself, you have the undeniable data in front of you for how much you spent on everything, from the cinnamon rolls for the office party to the seven "special" dinners you had with your significant other.

-4. Look at your paychecks.
+4. Look at Your Paychecks